 Calm is a state of being in which your mind can truly usher out negative thoughts and anxiety ridden ideas that serve no purpose for the present task at hand.
 That is MY definition of calm.
 When I was in my twenties, I wrote on my dating profile that my goal in life was to be happy.
 Now that I am a single mother at the age of 34, I YEARN and more like DESIRE with my utmost gut a need to experience calm in my life.
 I laugh at this because to be truly honest I get calm in patches here and there.
 Typically in prayer, meditation (which Burkeman describes his weeklong meditation retreat experience), in the shower, while jogging or watching the kids sleep – this calm is such a coveted experience for me that I highly prize calm over happiness.

-I honestly think that if you couple this with your managing your finances and changing your lifestyle for better health, you will spend less time feeling defeated and giving up.
+I honestly think that if you couple this with your managing your finances and changing your, you will spend less time feeling defeated and giving up.
 If you have already broken your resolutions, this book can help you realize whether your resolutions were useful for your present life.

 Happiness on the other hand is subjective.
 I have experienced happiness or that bliss of being in love, laughing at a great joke, accomplishing a goal, graduating from college, getting a promotion, winning in court against my ex (OK, I was ECSTATIC) about that one but nothing can truly prepare you for life’s downs the way CALM does.